• Skip to primary navigation

 What is Encapsulation in Java?

-Encapsulation refers to the binding of the data member and member function (methods) in a single unit.
-In other words, we can say that Encapsulation is made a protective shield by which it prevents the data from the outer side of the shield.
+Encapsulation refers to binding the data member and member function (methods) in a single unit.
+In other words, we can say that encapsulation is made of a protective shield that prevents the data from reaching the outer side of the shield.

 Encapsulation In Java With Explanation